Disha, Nikita, Shantanu created 'toolkit'; Greta was coaxed to act on it: Delhi Police | Law-Order

 Nikita is still absconding, he said.

-''Why his (Peters') name is there on the document or why should he (Friedrich) be followed will be answered by Disha and her associates.
-Did they contact him Friedrich through Mo Dhaliwal or directly contacted him is a matter of investigation,'' a senior police officer said.
+''Why his (Friedrich) name is there on the document or why should he (Friedrich) be followed will be answered by Disha and her associates.
+Did they contact Friedrich through Mo Dhaliwal or directly contact him is a matter of investigation,'' a senior police officer said.

 Thousands of farmers protesting the Centre''s new agri laws had clashed with the police during their tractor parade on January 26.